v3ai/Micro-config/README.md

 - My bindings are always evolving
 - I wish I had more fingers
-- Change "toggle maximization state to Alt-w" for the full experence
+- Change "toggle maximization state" to Alt-w in system settings for the full experence